 11. Cellular signal issues

-Good, stable cellular signal reception and reliable network coverage are often neglected when talked about modern smartphones.
+Good, stable cellular signal reception and reliable network coverage are often neglected when talking about modern smartphones.

 Many China-made devices are not supporting all bands in Western countries, which means that network coverage isn’t the best or some carrier-based features are missing.